 GEAR Setup

-For the FOON SKIS, I chose the surfy MAVERIC as the template and had it customized with a flexible flex to suit my personal preferences, resulting in a unique, one-of-a-kind setup.
-This setup is best suited to freeriding, using the terrain rather than speed.
+For the FOON SKIS, I chose the surfy MAVERIC template and had it customized to my personal preference for a more flexible flex, creating a one-of-a-kind original.
+This setup truly shines in freeriding using the terrain rather than speed.

-For bindings, I've been using the FRITSCHI Tekton 13 for the past few years.
-While lightweight and featuring pin-tech technology, the toe piece absorbs vibrations, giving the ride a smooth, alpine-like feel.
+For bindings, I've been using the FRITSCHI Tecton 13 for the past few years.
+It's lightweight, and despite being a pin-tech system, the toe piece absorbs vibrations, giving it an alpine-like smooth ride.
 For

-boots, I'm using the 4-Quattro XT with a 130 flex, which I think pairs very well with the FOON SKIS MAVERIC.
-During the powder season, when I make heavy use of lift access, I often use the Quattro XT, while in the spring, when hikes are longer, I often use the supple and easy-to-walk Maestrale XT or RS.
+boots, I use the 4-Quattro XT with a flex of 130, which I think pairs very well with the FOON SKIS MAVERIC.
+During the powder season when I frequently use the lifts, I use the Quattro XT, and in spring when hikes are longer, I often use the more flexible and easy-to-walk-in Maestrale XT or RS.
 For

-poles, I've been using the Laser Carbon for years and love their good balance.
+poles, I've been using the Laser Carbon for many years, and I like its good balance.

 [Profile]

-Backcountry guide since 2003.
-Organizes a members-only club, "Valley of the Wind," an old-style campsite in Yamakita Town in the western part of Kanagawa Prefecture.
-Together with members he has connected through backcountry skiing, he has built campsites and play areas in the mountains using DIY methods.
+guide since 2003.
+Runs a members-only club and renovated traditional Japanese house camp "Kaze no Tani" in Yamakita Town, western Kanagawa Prefecture.
+Together with members he connected with through backcountry skiing, he is DIYing campsites and playgrounds in the mountains.

 JMGA Ski Guide Stage II